Cylinder Heads and Push-rod Tubes

 Rob responded - The slight movement of the cylinder is normal.
 The fly-cut in the heads is fractionally larger than the cylinder rim, so there is room for the cylinder to move just a fraction inside the head.
 But I still don't understand "flat part of head" -- do you mean the underside of the bottom fin (nearest the case) or are you talking about the inside of the fly cut recess?

 It's a complicated part of the VW engine design, an unusual design to have twined heads but separate cylinders (horizontally opposed aircraft engines use separate heads for each cylinder for example).
-That makes it essential that both cylinder have exactly the same height, or the head won't seal properly on both cylinders.
+That makes it essential that both cylinders sit at exactly the same height, or the head won't seal properly on both cylinders.

 Please see our Push-rod Tube Procedure.